 Now we left with two options

 There is no evidence in the preceding lines of peaceful co-existence with some other community.
 Wearing sarees, and having chinese tiles, Carpet given by an orthodox christian Selassie is not an evidence of Co-existence with another community.
 It is adoption of a cultural item taken from another religion or community.
 Take a note, Yaheh is the youngest women of child bearing age in the same jewish community. (see the source of the paragraph). and "therefore" in the option 1 makes us look for some evidence in the preceding lines, but none could be found.
+Option 3 is using a qualifier "always" which makes it a wrong option.
+Option 4 is contradicting the paragraph. option 5 is not in tune with the trend of the paragraph which is one of synthesis of cultural items.

 The officical answer is option 1